 - Private vehicles with professional Canon camera equipment

 - Swarovski binoculars and Canon camera equipment in each tent

 - Relais & Châteaux member

 Just north of the Maasai Mara Reserve, in the 30,000 acre private Olare Motorogi Conservancy, this Relais & Châteaux camp offers you outstanding game experiences without the restrictions that the reserve itself imposes on other lodges.
+In addition, each guest’s stay helps to contribute to various conservation and community projects.
 This conservancy adds a huge plus factor due to the privacy and minimal vehicle traffic within it.
 You can easily access the Maasai Mara Reserve, but the game in the conservation area is just as excellent.
 Leopard are regularly spotted passing through the camp and lions can often be heard in the distance.
 The camp only has 7 canvas tents, each raised up on decks to improve the views over the stretch of land before you.
 The canvas tents all open to three sides giving an airy feel to your bush experience and are luxuriously and tastefully decorated.
 Private verandas are ideal for that ice cold gin and tonic while you relax with beautiful views.
 Two of the tents are on a common raised deck, which is perfect for families.
 The game drive vehicles are all completely open which helps you get some phenomenal photographs.
 In addition to the game, you mustn’t forget that you also have a community nearby that you can visit and witness a genuine working village.
 A truly marvellous experience.